Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} control of gene regulatory networks is an important issue in systems biology.
-The earliest modeling of gene regulatory networks dates back to 1969 when Kauffman\cite{BN1969} proposed Boolean networks (BNs).
-A BN contains several Boolean variables, each of which takes a value of ``0” or ``1” to indicate whether the gene is transcribed or not.
-Gene regulatory networks tend to have exogenous inputs.
-To better describe the behaviors of gene regulatory networks, BNs were extended to BCNs, namely, BNs with control inputs.
+Gene regulatory networks are a crucial focus in systems biology.
+The concept of Boolean networks was first introduced in 1969 by Kauffman \cite{BN1969} as the earliest model for gene regulatory networks.
+Boolean networks consist of several Boolean variables, each of which takes a value of ``0” or ``1” to signify whether the gene is transcribed or not.
+As gene regulatory networks often involve external inputs, Boolean networks were further developed into Boolean control networks (BCNs), which incorporate control inputs to better describe network behaviors.